 12. Golden Bell - Par 3, 155 yards

 What more can be said about this hole that photos don't already communicate?
 What a contrast players face between the stadium-like atmosphere of the tee box and the quiet remove of the green complex tucked between Rae's Creek, three bunkers and the forested edge of the property.
 What perplexing swirling winds await them.
 What momentum-building birdies and round-killing double-bogeys await.
 What a special place in the game.

 A testament to the advantages of using the natural contours of the land to fashion interesting golf, Alister MacKenzie did little to manipulate this hole, which has become known as one of the best three-shotters in the world.
-The tilt of the fairway makes even a mid-iron approach over a tributary of Rae's Creek exciting due to the practically unavoidable hanging lies players will face.
+The tilt of the fairway makes the long approach over a tributary of Rae's Creek exciting due to the practically unavoidable hanging lies players will face.
 The two-level green reveals a diverse set of pin positions, all of which require players to approach the green in subtly different ways.
-Local knowledge is paramount at Augusta National, and this hole is one of the reasons why.

 Augusta National's only bunkerless hole is a strong argument for why bunkers are overrated and overused on many courses.
 Contour, like that found on and around this heaving green, provides plenty of challenge and day-to-day variety.
 The typical Sunday back-center hole location provides ample opportunity for hole-outs, while a middle-left pin needs to be approached very cautiously.